JonnyS02/PKI_U1/README.md

 # PKI_U1
-An Java implementation of the ID3 Algorithm
+A Java implementation of the ID3 Algorithm